How Can I Be Saved?

 Merriam Webster defines Sin as “a vitiated state of human nature in which the self is estranged from God”.
 The Bible says that all of mankind has sinned and fall short of Gods glory (Romans 3:23).
 The Problem of Sin began shortly after mankind was created (Genesis 3:1-6).
 Though we do not know how long after creation Adam and Eve decided to disobey God, what we do learn from Gods Word (The Bible) is that God told Adam and Eve that they were not to eat of the “Tree Of Knowledge of Good And Evil”.
 Never having encountered deception, it was easy for one of the most crafty of Gods creations, the serpent, to convince Adam and Eve that the fruit on this tree was not only good to eat, but would in fact make them into gods.

 Once Adam chose to eat this fruit he, unwittingly, declared war upon God through his First act of disobedience, ushering sin into the heart of mankind and throughout the entire world (Romans 5:12).
-By eating the fruit he, in effect, call God’s Truth a lie and announced his own wisdom.
+By eating the fruit he, in effect, called God’s Truth a lie and announced his own wisdom.
 This declaration of war is passed down from generation to generation to every decedent of Adam, by inheritance (literally: every person that’s ever lived).

 Because of this Sin condition, mankind cannot live with God in heaven.
 The reason for this is that once sin enters into the presence of God it is eradicated (Exodus 33:20).
 Mankind being full of sin would, in turn, be eradicated as well.